atyryshkina/WGS_calling_postprocessing/stuctural_variants/sv2_postprocessing/README.md

 Merges VCFs output by SV2.
 Removes calls that aren't DUPs or DELs, and that aren't FILTER==PASS.

+### resolve_sv2_breakpoints.ipynb

+Merges stuctural variants that overlap and sets the outermost breakpoints as the new breakpoints.

 ### intra_cohort_frequency.ipynb

 Get's intracohort structural variant count based on 50% reciprocal overlap.